 The Red Fern Theatre Company (RFTC), founded by Emilie E. Miller and Melanie Moyer Williams in March 2006, strives to provoke social awareness and change through theatrical productions and outreach.
+We are dedicated to fostering the development of new work by both established artists and those just beginning.
 Each play produced by the Red Fern Theatre Company addresses social issues that range in scope from local to global, and each production is paired with a philanthropy whose work relates to the social themes of the play.
 A portion of the proceeds from each play produced is donated to the designated philanthropy.
 We also provide our audiences with information on the philanthropy both by introducing their mission at each performance and including information about them in the play’s program.
 By associating each production with a philanthropic organization, we are able to respond directly to the people actually affected by the issues addressed in the play.

-We are now a resident company at the LABA Theatre at the 14th Street Y located at 344 East 14th Street between 1st/2nd Avenue.
-We are exicted to be a part of the thriving artist community in the lower east side.
-In the past two years we have created a “green theatre” initiaive gathering many of our materials from Materials for the Arts.
+We are now a resident company at the Theater at the 14th Street Y located at 344 East 14th Street between 1st/2nd Avenue.
+We are excited to be a part of the thriving artist community in the lower east side.
+We have helped to create a “green theatre” initiative gathering many of our materials from Materials for the Arts.
 Those items purchased (including raw materials) are either recycled to other artists or donated to Materials for the Arts for continue use following the close of a production.
-We are also commitied to including a diverse group of artists.
-In the past year alone, of the 88 artists involved, 83% of them were women and/or minorities.

 New York is home to thousands of theatre companies; many of them are committed to socially conscious plays.
 The Red Fern Theatre Company distinguishes itself by bridging the gap between the theatre we produce and the change it seeks to create.
 In its partnerships with philanthropies, the RFTC provides the vehicle with which our audiences can give back to their community.